 It was actually much easier to work with, the skin peeled off without needing to cut into the pumpkin flesh at all.
 The seeds pulled away from the strands much easier as well.
 See?
 It was magic!

-(That being said, you can also scoop out the seeds before you bake it, and be left with a little less work later on).
 After scooping out the seeds and pureeing the pumpkin, I had enough for 2 pies, about 4 cups worth.
 2 pies it is!

 This recipe is an adaption of Simply Recipe’s Old Fashioned Pumpkin Pie, I always liked to use this one.
 I love that it’s flexible to use with squash as well.
 Taking the time for a good from-scratch pie crust is great and I find it really makes a difference taste and texture-wise, but if you go pre-made, I certainly won’t judge.
 Life moves fast and we all do the best that we can.
 The pie was a hit at Thanksgiving, and one is awaiting tomorrow’s Fakesgiving dinner.